 - Hypertension (increased vascular resistance, often with LVH but preserved ejection fraction).

-- High-output failure - this occurs when cardiac output is normal or increased in the face of much increased needs.
-It can occur with a normal heart, but even earlier if there is heart disease.
+- Conditions where there is increased peripheral demand on the heart - this occurs when cardiac output is normal or increased in the face of much increased needs.
+It can occur with a normal heart but even earlier if there is heart disease.
+This can be termed high-output cardiac failure.
 Causes include:

 - Paget's disease of bone.